 Palisade Peach Festival Sponsored by American Furniture Warehouse

 Fun for the whole family.
-Friday night concert sponsored by Golden Gate Petroleum.
-This is a NO DOG event.
-Please visit website for your kennel needs with Upper Valley Kennel.
+Friday night concert sponsored by Grand Valley Bank.

 Vendors, Food, Live Music, Entertainment for the kids & the coloring contest.

-For a full view of the 2018 schedule, activities, Peach Jam Stage and for further details, please visit the website.
+For a full view of the 2021 schedule, activities, for more information please visit Website

 We're not absolutely sure when the Palisade Peach Festival began, but early historical records from The Museum of Western Colorado indicate that “Peach Days” was a popular event held in the late 1800' s.
 The photo of the Peach Queen dates from the 1920' s and harkens back to a time when such festivals were celebrated with more formality!